munificent/ui-as-code/ideas/implicit-enums.md

 ```

 Here, `spade` could refer to either the local variable or the enum case.
 I think
-user's would be surprised if an identifier declared at the top level of a
+users would be surprised if an identifier declared at the top level of a program
-program shadowed a local variable.
-Also, if the local variable was what you
+shadowed a local variable.
+Also, if the local variable was what you wanted,
-wanted, there is no way to access it.
+there is no way to access it.

 If we disambiguate by preferring the local variable, you can always access the
 enum case by fully qualifying it (`Suit.spade`).
 Also, I believe placing the